OpenBB-finance/OpenBB/website/content/sdk/reference/keys/degiro.md

 ---
 title: degiro
-description: This page provides information on how to set the Degiro key using the OpenBB terminal.
+description: "This page provides information on how to set the Degiro key using the" OpenBB terminal.
 You'll learn about parameters like username, password, and optional fields like secret, persist and show_output.
 It also includes code examples for better understanding.